Introduction to What is Fuzz Testing?

 2. Spike Proxy

 Spike is considered to be the tool of professional-grade that searches for vulnerabilities at application-level in various web applications.
 SPIKE Proxy considers only the basics like SQL Injection or cross-site-scripting.
 However, it is fully an open infrastructure of Python.
 SPIKE Proxy is present for both, Linux and Windows.

 - Bugs that are discovered in fuzz testing are often considered to be severe and mostly it is used by the hackers that consist of crashes, memory leak or an unhandled exception and much more.

 - If any error or bug gets failed to be discovered by the testers because of the limitation of time as well as resources, then those bugs can be discovered in Fuzz testing.

 - All alone, fuzz testing alone does not have the ability to give the overall scenario of all the security threats.

 - Also, fuzz testing is considered to be not really effective when dealing with security bugs which don’t cause program crashes like viruses, worms, etc.

 - It has the capability to detect only simple threats.

 - In order to give an effective performance, it requires significant time.

 Thus we can conclude that in software engineering this testing, that is, Fuzz testing demonstrates the presence of the bugs in any application.
 This testing does not ensure bug detection in a complete manner in any of the application.
 However, if we use this Fuzz technique, it guarantees that application is quite robust as well as secure the reason being that fuzz testing helps quite much in exposing many common vulnerabilities.

 This is a guide to Fuzz Testing.
-Here we discuss what is fuzz testing? testing tools, advantages, and disadvantages respectively.
+Here we discuss what is fuzz testing? need testing tools, advantages, and disadvantages respectively.
 You can also go through our other suggested articles to learn more –